Cootamundra Energy Project

 Yes.
 All infrastructure will be removed at the end of the project’s life as part of a planned decommissioning process.

 Bushfire risk is managed in collaboration with the local fire service.
 Additionally, we employ local contractors to mow the grass and partner with local farmers to graze sheep on the site which helps keep vegetation down and reduce fire risk.
+During commissioning the local brigade was invited to site as part of a site familiarisation process

 An Aboriginal Heritage Assessment was undertaken and a survey completed in 2022 with assistance from a representative of the Aboriginal community.
 It was concluded that the only feature of cultural significance near the study area is Muttama Creek, which is not being impacted by the project.